 In York, The Old Gaol (jail) is one of the oldest prison buildings in the United States, and one of the oldest public buildings in the state of Maine.
 The current building, a National Historic Landmark, was built in 1719 but it incorporated parts of an even earlier jail.
-Visitors to the Gaol can experience the atmosphere of colonial Maine while learning more about some of the criminals who were incarcerated there – and their crimes.
+Visitors to the Gaol can experience the atmosphere of colonial Maine while learning more about some of its incarcerated criminals and their crimes.

-The Wells Meeting House was built in 1862, the third meeting house to stand on the site.
-The first is believed to have been erected in 1664, and the second in 1699, after the first was burned in a Native American raid.
-The current building was in active use as a church until the 1960s, when it was given to the local Historical Society.
-The building is now a historical museum that includes a library and performance space, and it features displays on Maine explorers; schools and education; the history of tourism in the area; the history of Wells and Ogunquit; and a work day exhibit featuring items that were once used in daily life.
+Built in 1862, the Wells Meeting House was the third meeting house to stand on the site.
+Erected in 1664 The first meeting house burned in a Native American raid, following this the second structure was built in 1699.
+The current building was in active use as a church until the 1960s, when the local Historical Society took possession.
+The building is now a historical museum that includes a library and performance space, and it features displays on Maine explorers; schools and education; the history of tourism in the area; the history of Wells and Ogunquit; and a work day exhibit featuring items once used in daily life.

 The Edmund E. Goodwin House in Sanford’s village of Springvale is a Queen Anne style house built in 1899.
-The home, which was listed on the National Register of Historic Places in 1975, remained in the Goodwin family for 115 years, until it was purchased by the Sanford-Springvale Historical Society.
-The exterior of the house has been long admired as an unaltered architectural gem, and the interior remains largely unchanged as well.
-The ground floor woodwork is still coated with original varnish and every door still has the ornate knobs, key plates and hinges installed in 1899.
-The wallpapers in the parlor and front hall are original to the structure and the house is furnished as it was in the early 1900s, complete with toys in the child’s bedroom upstairs and the Goodwin family’s buggy in the adjoining carriage house.
+The home, listed on the National Register of Historic Places in 1975, remained in the Goodwin family for 115 years, until the Sanford-Springvale Historical Society purchased it.
+The exterior of the house has long been admired as an unaltered architectural gem, and the interior remains largely unchanged as well.
+The ground floor woodwork is coated with original varnish, and every door still has the ornate knobs, key plates, and hinges installed in 1899.
+The wallpapers in the parlor and front hall are original to the structure, and the house is furnished as it was in the early 1900s, complete with toys in the child’s bedroom upstairs and the Goodwin family’s buggy in the adjoining carriage house.
 The Sanford-Springvale Historical Society, which has its Historical Museum just next door to the Goodwin House, offers tours of the property.

 Photo Credit: Roland Lechner (Ogunquit Memorial Library)